lis-epfl/depth_estimation_ros2/README.md

 #### Equipment Needed
 - Motion capture system (Vicon, OptiTrack, etc.) OR accurate tape measure
 - Flat wall or target at known distances
-- Access to RViz2 for pointcloud visualization
+- Access to Foxglove (recommended) or RViz2 for pointcloud visualization

 #### Step-by-Step Calibration